livingstonlarus/runic/runic/templates/instruct.md

 - don't reply anything else than the list of available docs in .runic/docs

 `@mem update`:
 - update your memory in .runic/memory based on latest steps accomplished.
-You MUST NOT edit .runic/memory/projectBrief.md when the user invokes this command
+You MUST NOT edit .runic/memory/projectBrief.md when the user invokes this command. **The Project Brief is considered the foundational project definition and should only be updated manually by the user to ensure its core vision remains consistent.**

 `@mem next`:
 - check .runic/memory/progress.md and .runic/memory/ActiveContext.md to determine the next steps to be accomplished